 1 The figures below show cases over time.
-The range of dates (January 31st, 2020 - present date) is the
+The range of dates (January 31st, 2020 - present date) is the same for each figure.
+This allows you to compare the provinces and territories on the same timescale.

 - a.
 Due to changes in COVID-19 testing policies in many jurisdictions starting in late December 2021, case counts will under estimate the total burden of disease. - b.
 This information is based on data from our provincial and territorial partners.
-Data about cases was last updated on February 2, 2022.
-Laboratory data includes specimens received by labs up to January 31, 2022.
+Data about cases was last updated on February 3, 2022.
+Laboratory data includes specimens received by labs up to February 1, 2022.
 For the most up to date data for any province, territory or city, please visit their web site. - c.
 The 7-day moving average is the total of the daily numbers for the previous 7 days (up to and including the day of the last update), divided by the number of days for which data is available.
 We go back and update the moving averages as provinces and territories submit more data.
 We calculate the national 7-day moving average by summing the 7-day moving average from the provinces and territories then dividing by the national population if a rate is calculated. - d.
 Resulting from the delays in data entry caused by the recent high number of cases, Nova Scotia issued a press release on December 10 indicating that they would begin announcing the daily number of new cases using laboratory test results, not data from Panorama (their public health disease information system) on the Nova Scotia COVID-19 Dashboard.
 These reporting changes are expected to be temporary.
 In the absence of Panorama data, we will report Nova Scotia's cumulative cases up until December 9 and add the daily lab positive cases reported.
 We will use the estimated number of active cases from Nova Scotia's updates to calculate the number of recoveries as of December 10.
 Once Nova Scotia resumes reporting case data from Panorama, our data will be retroactively corrected.